The Investor-Founder Relationship

 ESG and impact due diligence

-For rounds involving DFI capital is a formal process assessed against the IFC Performance Standards.
-For commercial VC rounds it is lighter but increasingly present.
-Practical preparation: a documented environmental and social management system; a gender analysis showing impact on female employees and customers; and awareness of which IFC Performance Standards are relevant to the operating sector.
+For rounds involving DFI capital, ESG and impact due diligence is often a formal process assessed against the IFC Performance Standards; the substantive treatment sits in The Founder’s Capital Map.
+For commercial VC rounds, it is usually lighter but increasingly present.
+Practical preparation: a documented environmental and social management system; a gender analysis showing impact on female employees and customers (often calibrated to the 2X Criteria framework, substantive treatment in The Gender-Scaling System); and awareness of which IFC Performance Standards are relevant to the operating sector.

 How the term sheet negotiation actually works

 Liquidation preference: a 1x non-participating preference is standard and reasonable.
-A participating preference - where the investor gets their money back and participates in the residual - is common in African deals and substantially reduces founder returns in exit scenarios below peak valuation.
+A participating preference - where the investor gets their money back and participates in the residual - appears in some African deals and can substantially reduce founder returns in exit scenarios below peak valuation.
 A venture that raised at a $20 million valuation and exits at $15 million has a very different founder outcome depending on whether the liquidation preference is participating or non-participating.

 Anti-dilution protection: broad-based weighted-average anti-dilution is standard and acceptable.
 Full ratchet anti-dilution - which resets the investor's conversion price to the lowest subsequent price - is devastating to founders in a down round and should be rejected.
-The correction produced down rounds at a rate not seen since 2009; founders who accepted full ratchet provisions at 2020–21 peak valuations found those provisions triggered in 2023–24.
+The correction produced a sharp increase in down-round pressure; founders who accepted full-ratchet provisions at 2020–21 peak valuations risked seeing those provisions triggered in 2023–24.

-Board composition: the shift from a founding-team-controlled board to an investor-influenced board happens at Series A. A standard African Series A board is two founder seats, one lead investor seat, and one independent - four members total.
-Investors who ask for two seats at Series A are asking for more than is standard.
+Board composition: the shift from a founding-team-controlled board to an investor-influenced board happens at Series A. The substantive treatment of this transition as a strategic-decision inflection point - anchored in Hermalin and Weisbach on the endogenous determinants of board composition, the King IV Code (South Africa) and the Nigerian Code of Corporate Governance 2018 - sits in The Scaling Decision LogDecision 3.
+The implication for term-sheet negotiation: a balanced African Series A board is often two founder seats, one lead investor seat and one independent - four members total.
+Investors who ask for two seats at Series A are asking for unusually strong governance influence.
 The independent seat is the most consequential: a genuinely independent director with relevant sector experience and no financial stake in particular outcomes provides the check on both founder blind spots and investor pressure that makes boards function.
-The challenge in African markets is finding such people - the Endeavor network has been one of the more effective vehicles for connecting scaling founders to credible independent board members.
+The challenge in African markets is finding such people.
+Networks such as Endeavor can be valuable vehicles for connecting scaling founders to credible independent board members.
+The substantive treatment of Endeavor's brokerage role, anchored in Burt's structural-holes framework, sits in What Working Support Infrastructure Looks Like.

-Negotiating leverage: a founder with one term sheet has almost no negotiating leverage.
-A founder with two or three has meaningful leverage.
+Negotiating leverage: a founder with one term sheet has limited negotiating leverage.
+A founder with two or three has materially more leverage.
 The structural reality in African Series A markets - a small number of active investors, deep mutual knowledge among them - means that competitive processes are genuinely harder to run than the global guidance suggests.
+The Hochberg-Ljungqvist-Lu network finding from Investor Propositions names the structural mechanism: in thin VC markets where syndication networks aggregate due-diligence intelligence, investor co-knowledge of which other investors a founder is engaging is structurally elevated.
 The approach must be deliberate: simultaneous outreach to multiple investors, a structured timeline, and a credible signal that the founder is running a genuine process.

 What happens in board meetings

 A board meeting is a governance mechanism - the primary forum in which investors exercise fiduciary responsibility and founders access experienced outside perspective.
-The gap between what board meetings should be and what they typically are in African scaling ventures is one of the most consequential and least discussed operational failures in the ecosystem.
+The gap between what board meetings should be and what they often are in African scaling ventures is one of the most consequential and least discussed operational weaknesses in the ecosystem.

 Good board meetings: the board pack circulates five days before.
 It contains management accounts with variance analysis; the OKR scorecard; a CEO narrative covering key decisions made, decisions required, and material risks; and strategic options requiring board input.
 The meeting spends 20 percent on financial review and 80 percent on strategic questions.

-Typical board meetings in African Series A ventures: the board pack arrives the evening before or at the meeting itself.
-The financial review takes 60–70 percent of meeting time.
-Strategic discussion is compressed into the final 20 minutes.
+Typical board meetings in African Series A ventures: the board pack arrives the evening before or at the meeting itself; financial review dominates the agenda; strategic discussion is compressed into the final part of the meeting.

 The founder behaviours that make board relationships work: telling investors bad news early, not after the situation has been managed.
 Being direct about what the board is needed for - a specific introduction, a specific expertise, a specific decision.
 A board norm of honest reporting established in the first two meetings - before there is anything to be dishonest about - is the single most important governance investment a founding team can make at Series A.